Hi everyone,

 The keying is deliberately way off so the contours of the green table stay visible.
 With a clean plate it vanishes completely while objects on top of it are keyed in well, so that part works.

-There are two things here where we are a bit stuck now:
+There are three things here where we are a bit stuck now:

 First of all it seems to be really difficult to get the dimensions of the virtual "table" and the green placeholder to match up.
 They are designed to be the same diameter and the position can be adjusted with a blueprint transformation, but it seems impossible to get more than one edge at a time to match well enough.
 What are some tricks to do this better in Unreal, and how do you go about hiding the inevitable imperfections?